Online Character Manager

 The three main cities were:

 The Wildlands remain a place of disease, undead, a few too many demons and desparate bandits.
-The activity of the Wildlands ebbs and flows to an unknown rhythm.
+The activity of the Wildlands ebbs and flows to an unknown rhythm, expanding disease, demons and undead increasing in activity and boldness, then suddenly collapsing back for extended periods of time.
 A fairly recent layer of protection has been added with the arrival of the Centaur Rangers.
 Several tribes of Centaurs have lived south of the Wildwood, but an increase in activity lead their tribal council to adopt a more aggressive approach.
 Making peace with the orc tribes to their south and amongst themselves, the Centaurs were able to send their elite force to patrol the southern border, this group became proficient and dangerous.
 The elves are mariners by culture, but have some woodworking skill in building their ships.
 They have a fascination, even romance, with the mainland and the Wildlands.
 Bold adventurers returned to the Elven home islands and a small but steady stream of curious elves has settled in the far West of the Wildwood.
 They have trained with the Centaurs for decades now.
 They became so competent that they moved into the far western section of the woods (the least dangerous) and have continued their close alliance with the Centaurs.
 The reputation of the Centaur and Elven Rangers slowly spread.
 Dwarves were the first to send their Elite to train with the Centaurs in exchange for superior arms and barding.
 Several Necromancer Brotherhoods working with the Dwarves started sending their Warders, and Combat and Physiker Necromancers to learn to fight, understand the Spirit Fields that drive the demons and undead, and cure the diseases that came out of the wood and the Grey Marsh.
 Soon many groups were aiding the Rangers in exchange for training elite troops and advice when dealing with local undead or demonic outbreaks.
 This increased respect, trade and reputation has allowed the Centaurs to increase their patrols and even penetrate into the Wood and Rocky Falls.
 Their finest group actually reached Kirea Atlon to do a sketchy map of the city.
 They were attacked by a horde of disease infected giant rats and ghouls driven by an intelligent force (Demonic?, Vampiric?).
 They were able to escape with significant losses.
 Within two days they all came down with an unknown disease that killed all but one within a month.
 The last one died exactly one year after the attack of causes unknown.

 Lord Dranyon, Vampire Prince of Insects lived here awhile, but abandoned his mansion in the south wildwood for the ruins of Gleremere due to preasure from the Centaurs.